nicktodd/spring-course/README.md

 # Spring Course Labs

-# Pune January 2026 Exercises for the Spring with MySQL and Maven Pathway
+# January 2026 Exercises for the Spring with MySQL and Maven Pathway

 [JPA with Hibernate](docs/jpa.md)